How most homes in Montreal were not built with insulation and the benefits of adding It

 Uncovering the chilly truth: A historical look at Montreal homes without insulation.

 Montreal is known for its cold winters, yet a significant number of homes in the area were not built with proper insulation.
-In this article, we will explore the reasons for this, the benefits of adding insulation to your home, and a step by step guide on how to do so.

 Why most homes in Montreal were not built with insulation